The newly protected Alabama Hills National Scenic Area in California.

 The first day of the D.C. trip was a full day of education and training.
 We heard from conservation and policy experts, industry leaders, and congressional staffers about how to be effective advocates for the places where we love to play.
 We celebrated the recent passage of the John D. Dingell, Jr. Conservation, Management, and Recreation Act, the largest piece of public lands legislation to become law in a decade, which protects 2.5 million acres of public lands and 676 miles of rivers.
 We were inspired by the great efforts of the conservation and recreation communities to rally together and speak up loudly and successfully to help pass that bill.
 We learned about the Conservation Alliance priorities for 2019, including defending the Arctic National Wildlife Refuge and promoting full funding for the Land and Water Conservation Fund.
 And we left the training feeling prepared and excited for our meetings on Capitol Hill the next day.

-High-fiving on Capitol Hill
+High-Fiving on Capitol Hill

 Armed with all of this knowledge, we climbed Capitol Hill – yes, it’s literally on a hill – and spent the day crisscrossing the Capitol, from the Senate to the House of Representatives, back to the Senate, meeting with Congressional members and staff.
 Because KEEN is based in Portland, OR, I was with a group of brands from Oregon and Washington, so we met with representatives from those states.
 We said a lot of “thank you’s” for their support of conservation and recreation.
 We high-fived in celebration of all the great protections in the public lands bill and for the permanent reauthorization of the Land and Water Conservation Fund.
 And we asked “what’s next,” because there’s always another special place that needs protecting.
 In the end, Conservation Alliance groups met with 36 members of Congress!